-Nicaragua *might* just be my favourite country in Central America – here’s what backpacking in Nicaragua is really like though
+Nicaragua *might* just be my favourite country in Central America – from exploring Ometepe to volcano boarding, here’s what backpacking in Nicaragua is really like though

 I had a few less than perfect experience on bicycles as a young teenager (one of which ended up with me passed out from heat exhaustion in a blackberry bush).

 When I attempted to ride a scooter as an adult on a camping trip near Harrison Hot Springs in British Columbia, Canada, all my toppling over came rushing back to me.

 As I cruised down the main street, I quickly realized that I couldn’t turn a corner.
 So I stopped.
 Mid-traffic.
 And that was the end of my scooter career… until we visited Nicaragua.